splunk/deep-learning-toolkit/docs/admin/access_control.md

 5. Click on *Edit* in the *Actions* table column
 6. Assign roles by clicking on the DLTK role name (`dltk_user`, `dltk_engineer` or `dltk_admin`) in the list of *Available item(s)* to make sure they appear in the list of *Selected item(s)*
 7. Click *Save*

+Next, please see the [Connecting to Environments](environment/README.md) documentation.